 Chandrika Krishnamurthy Tandon

 Founder and Chair, Tandon Capital Associates and Krishnamurthy Tandon Foundation

 Chandrika Tandon is a recognized business leader, Grammy-nominated artist and humanitarian who is dedicated to addressing issues in education, the arts, and wellbeing.

 A former partner of McKinsey and Company, Ms. Tandon founded and chairs her advisory and investment firm, Tandon Capital Associates, focusing on measurable transformation of institutions to achieve excellence.
 Additionally, she oversees the Krishnamurthy Tandon Foundation and Soul Chants Music, a nonprofit music label.

 Ms. Tandon has been a champion for access to educational opportunities, particularly in STEM related fields.
 At New York University (NYU), she is Vice-Chairman of the Board of Trustees, Chair of the President’s Global Council, Chair of the Board of NYU’s Tandon School of Engineering, Trustee of the NYU Langone Health System, and a member of the Board of Overseers at the NYU Stern School of Business.
-For her efforts on behalf of higher education, she was inducted as a Harold Acton Fellow at NYU and a Sterling Fellow at Yale, where she previously served on the President’s Global Council.
+For her efforts on behalf of higher education, she was inducted as a Harold Acton Fellow at NYU and a Sterling Fellow at Yale, where she serves on the President’s Council on International Activities.
 In addition, she is a member of the President’s Council of the National Academies of Science, Engineering and Medicine.

 As a composer and vocalist herself, Ms. Tandon is an ardent supporter of the arts.
 She has produced several albums, of which Soul Call was nominated for a Grammy award.
 Her “limpid, serene voice” (The New York Times) has filled major venues around the world.
 Ms. Tandon staged her most recent album’s world premiere, Shivoham - The Quest, at the John F. Kennedy Center for the Performing Arts and is currently working on a new album.
 She has also served on the Board of Directors of Lincoln Center for the Performing Arts and the Berklee School of Music’s President’s Council.